Manston asylum seekers ‘abandoned’ at London station ‘with nowhere to stay’

 “Officers engaged and liaised with charity partners, rail staff and government colleagues to help them find accommodation for the evening,” he said.

-Hundreds of people have been moved out of the Manston processing centre – a disused airfield site near Ramsgate – amid criticism of dangerous overcrowding and poor sanitation with 4,000 people being held in a facility built for 1,600.
+Immigration minister Robert Jenrick estimated about 3,500 people remained at the Manston facility in Kent on Wednesday night – despite its maximum capacity of 1,600 – as his boss faced questions over what will be done to address overcrowding at the site.

+Mr Jenrick suggested the current situation at Manston may be neither humane nor legal, telling Sky News’ The Take with Sophy Ridge he expects it “will be returned to a well-functioning and certainly legally compliant site very rapidly”.

-Liberal Democrat MP Alistair Carmichael raised the incident in the House of Commons on Wednesday, saying it contradicted home secretary Suella Braverman’s claim to not be releasing people from Manston without having anywhere for them to stay.
+Liberal Democrat MP Alistair Carmichael raised the dumping of aslyum seekers, saying it contradicted Ms Braverman’s claim to not be releasing people from Manston without having anywhere for them to stay.

 He said: “On Monday … the home secretary said ‘What I have refused to do is to prematurely release … thousands of people into local communities without having anywhere for them to stay’.